• Skip to main content

 According to Dr. Daniel Jernigan, the director of the influenza division at the Centers for Disease Control and Prevention, the 2017-2018 flu season started early and probably is still starting to spread out.
 He said, “We have a lot more flu to go.”
 The influenza type A, or H3N2 strain of the virus is the most common form being diagnosed and treated this flu season.

-As numbers continue to be on the rise, it may still be too early to tell how severe the flu has really impacted people in states like Florida, but physicians in hospitals and doctor’s offices are seeing the effects firsthand.
+As numbers continue to be on the rise, it may still be too early to tell how severe the flu has really impacted people in states like Florida, but family medicine providers in hospitals and family medicine provider’s offices are seeing the effects firsthand.

 Being one of the worst flu seasons the state has ever seen, according to Florida’s weekly flu report, there were approximately 73 outbreaks of influenza and flu-like illness this season, more outbreaks than in previous seasons.